 Lets make this intro short.
 Doomsday has just happened and your cell phone no longer works.
-You don't have a signal, you cannot charge it.
+You don’t have a signal, you cannot charge it.
 Lets say for this scenario that your cell phone is no better than a hunk of plastic and burnt out circuits.
-What do you replace it with?
+You have just experienced cell phone armageddon.
+What do you replace all those tools you use on your cell phone with?

 If you have ever been in a short term event, you already know that your cell phone is the probably the first tool that will become unusable.
 Without a place to plug them in, they are difficult to charge, and they may be useless anyway if the cell network goes down.
 Hand crank chargers will give you quite a workout and will quickly get old so that you end up not using your cell phone for much.

 Be prepared for cell phone Armageddon.
 It will happen.